This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 16. Kiwi

-One cup of kiwi provides a huge amount vitamin C, making it one of the most phytonutrient-rich summer fruits.
+One cup of kiwi provides a huge amount of vitamin C, making it one of the most phytonutrient-rich summer fruits.
 Kiwi supplies 20 vital nutrients, and eating it helps counteract aging and improve skin health.

 Research suggests that eating vitamin C-rich kiwi also improves respiratory health.